JuanCam/tracking-sensors/README.md

 - run `npm install`
 - run `npm start`

+After running this you'll have the WS server running on port 5000.

 To setup and run the front project, move to the `web` folder.
 If you want it without `yarn` take the following path:

 - run `npm install`